luukverhoeven/homestead_starter/README.md

 This script is written in `VBS` and compiled to make it easier to use.
 You can add it to your taskbar.

+# What does it do

+- It will allow you to start Homestead from a dialog instead of CMD / Powershell

 # How to use
 - Install Homestead + Vagrant
 - Download the `HOMESTEAD_vagrant.vbs` or the `bin\HOMESTEAD_vagrant.exe`